 Nor should we be ashamed that we recognize and celebrate beauty.
 There is nothing weak or backward thinking in appreciating and creating beauty.
 It is a necessary part of life and one that all emotionally and spiritually healthy people will naturally gravitate toward.
 Those of us who are moved and gifted in this direction need to bring beauty to a world in desperate need of it, even if they don’t realize it.

-So although I already emphasize beauty as part of creating a cozy life of peace, understanding, joy, beauty, and faith, I’m deliberately choosing the world “Beautify” as a reminder of what I’m purposing to do in my life and here in 2020.
+So although I already emphasize beauty as part of creating a cozy life of peace, understanding, joy, beauty, and faith, I’m deliberately choosing the world “Beautify” as a reminder of what I’m purposing to do in my life and here.

 “Beautify” is a verb and is therefore an action.
 It’s not just me looking at pretty things.
 It’s me choosing to actively seek out, create, and promote beautiful aspects of life in all I do.